tjallen/tja-webpack/readme.md

 - webpack
 - babel
 - webpack-dev-server with HMR and react-hot-loader
-- css modules (w/ decent sass/postcss compatibility, autoprefixer, etc)
+- css modules (using postcss+cssnext, various postcss plugins)
 - htmlplugin w/ handlebars template if you want to build a custom index.html
 - eslint (airbnb default)